int128/kaniko-action/README.md

           cache-repository: ${{ steps.ecr.outputs.registry }}/${{ github.repository }}/cache
 ```

-## Build a multi-architecture image

-It can build a multi-architecture image such as `amd64` and `arm64` by GitHub Actions self-hosted runner.
-For example, we can deploy [actions-runner-controller](https://github.com/actions/actions-runner-controller) on AWS Graviton (ARM) nodes and build an ARM image on it.

-See also https://github.com/int128/docker-manifest-create-action for more.

 ## Specification

 This action runs the image of Kaniko executor using `docker run` command.
 It mounts `~/.docker/config.json` to the Kaniko executor for authentication of remote registry.

 ### Inputs

-Here is a list of inputs.
+This action supports the below inputs.
 See also the flags of [Kaniko executor](https://github.com/GoogleContainerTools/kaniko).

 | Name | Description | Corresponding flag
 |------|-------------|-------------------